Explode Year-End Fundraising With an Army of Social Media Ambassadors

 8. Show them the impact.

-It is important to show consistently the results of your ambassadors’ efforts.
+It is essential to show the results of your ambassadors’ efforts consistently.
 Explain the value of the work.
 “If we are successful in using social media to tell great stories and raise money, this will result in more people served and an ability to create more summer programs.”

-Show them that sharing the stories and the work of the organization online has increased community and connections – that it’s not simply about tweeting for the sake of tweeting.
+Show them that sharing the stories and the work of the organization online has increased community and connections – that it’s not merely about tweeting for the sake of tweeting.

 9. Share your fundraising accomplishments and wins frequently!
 Celebrate and have fun!